cybozu-go/moco/docs/reconcile.md

 - the image of fluent-bit given to the controller is changed.
     - because the controller does not depend on fluent-bit.

+The fluent-bit sidecar container is updated only when some fields under `spec` of MySQLCluster are modified.

 ## Service